 Are you and your partner unable to conceive or carry a child of your own?
 Are you ready to complete your family with a baby to love?
-If so, you’ve found the agency that’s ready to help you become a parent through surrogacy.
+If so, you’ve found the agency that’s ready to help you become an intended parent through surrogacy.

 At Baby Steps Surrogacy Center, we are passionate about every aspect of pregnancy.
 We understand that families who are unable to conceive have been dealing with enormous hardships—whether those take the form of struggles with fertility or the loss of a child at any point in a pregnancy.